shogun656/Auklet-Agent-Python/README.md

 # Auklet Python Agent

-Auklet's IoT Python agent is built to run on any POSIX operating system.
-It has been validated on:
+Auklet's IoT Python agent is built to run in both python 2.x and 3.x.

-- Ubuntu 16.04

-# Build
+# Installation

-To test, build, and install the agent, run
+To install the agent:

 	pip install auklet

+# Usage

+To setup your app to be profiled:

+    samplingProfiler = SamplingProfiler("api_key", "app_id")

+    samplingProfiler.start()
+    # Call your main function
+    main()
+    samplingProfiler.stop()